Azure/autorest.typescript/test/integration/generated/noMappers/README.md

-# NoMappersClient library for JavaScript
+# NoMappers client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for NoMappersClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for NoMappers client.